sdiehl/wiwinwlh/tutorial.md

 These two restrictions restrict the instance search space to a system where a solution (if it exists) can always be found.
-If we allowed instances to be defined in any modules then we could potentially have multiple class instances defined in multiple modules and search would be ambiguous.
+If we allowed instances to be defined in any modules then we could potentially have multiple class instances defined in multiple modules and the search would be ambiguous.

 This restriction can however be disabled with the `-fno-warn-orphans` flag.